 I strongly agree.
 It is important to point out the work the hon.
 Gentleman does as the representative of the local community through the faith forum, and the work of organisations that both my Department and my former Department, the Communities Department, have supported.
 In my Department, the Building a Stronger Britain Together programme supports over 50 different projects across the country, many of which focus on promoting interfaith dialogue, which is incredibly important to stop hate crimes in future.

 The Prevent strategy is incredibly important for our counter-terrorism and counter-extremism work, but it is right that we periodically review it.
-The review of Prevent that is taking place now is important to learn lessons to see if improvements can be made.
+The review of Prevent that is taking place now is important to learn lessons to see whether improvements can be made.
 But it also helps to build confidence in the whole strategy.

 On a practical, basic level, one of the most important ways of ensuring security is to make sure that places of worship are adequately staffed with people in positions of authority who can be alert to threats, so will the Secretary of State urgently review his decision to prevent ministers of religion from applying for tier 5 religious worker visas, which is already putting huge pressure on Christian churches and other faith communities ensuring that they have an adequate supply of cover for ministers over the summer?